 What's Causing the Residue?

-There are seven culprits that contribute to this problem.
+The residue left on freshly washed clothes is frustrating and time-consuming because of the time you waste rewashing the items to get rid of it.
+There are seven culprits that contribute to residue problems.
 Read through and eliminate each one to solve your residue problem.

-Fill each dispenser with heated pure distilled white vinegar and allow to sit for at least 30 minutes.
-Then run a wash cycle with no laundry in the drum to clear out the dispensers.
+If the dispensers are not removable, fill each dispenser with heated distilled white vinegar and allow it to sit for at least 30 minutes.
+Finish by running a short wash cycle with no laundry in the drum to clear out the dispensers.

+More is not always better.
+Using too much detergent can leave residue on clothes.
 This is particularly true in high-efficiency washers.
-These washers use much less water during the wash and rinse cycles.
-Using more than 2 teaspoons—yes, two teaspoons—of detergent will leave residue in and on your clothes.
+These washers use much less water than a standard washer during the wash and rinse cycles.
+Using more than two teaspoons—yes, two teaspoons—of HE detergent will leave residue on your clothes.

 Many new washers have a small door near the bottom of the washer to access the filter right above the water pump.
 On older washers, you will probably have to access the inner workings of the washer from the back to clean the pump area.

-You'll be amazed at what a button, coin and even lint can do to slow the draining action of your washer.
+Open the access area to the drain line filter and check for clogs like lint or small items that can impede the flow of rinse water.
+You'll be amazed at what a button, coin, and lint can do to slow the draining action of a washer.

-How do I get Rid of the Residue?
+How Do I Get Rid of the Residue?

 Once you have eliminated all of the causes of the problem, the only way to get rid of the residue is to rewash the clothes.
 Wash the stained items again in the hottest water suitable for the fabric but do not add any detergent or fabric softener.
-Instead, add 1 cup of distilled white vinegar to the wash cycle to help fibers relax slightly and release the residue.
+Instead, add one cup of distilled white vinegar to the wash cycle to help fibers relax slightly and release the residue.